skmin-lab/unixmd/docs/source/overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 To run PyUNIxMD, it requires creating some objects in your running script.
-A straightfoward way to perform a UNI-xMD calculation is as follows:
+A straightfoward way to perform a PyUNIxMD calculation is as follows:

 **1. First of all, you should add the corresponding directory to your python path.**